Albert-91/BARF-o-bot/data/core/weather.md

   - utter_continue_weather
   - action_inject_intent_start_weather

-## ingredient_distribution form processing - 2nd and following params gathering interruption by stop then deny
+## weather form processing - 2nd and following params gathering interruption by stop then deny
 ## *scenario*: form restarts then params gathering is interrupted by stop then bot ask to stop showcase then user
 ##             deny and bot continue showcase
   - action_inject_intent_start_weather